Simulizer/Simulizer/docs/user-guide/chapters/user-interface.md

 The user interface is designed to be as configurable as possible, so that the application can fulfil your needs.
 Don't need to visualise the internals of the CPU?
 Just close the CPU visualiser.
 Need to make the editor a bit bigger?
 Then resize the editor.
 It's very simple.

 ## Menu Bar ##
+The menu bar contains a collection of useful controls organised for easy of use.
+Below describes the tree structure of the menu so that is clear what each menu item is for.

-- **File**: Contains the standard settings found in most applications
+- **File**: Contains the standard controls found in most applications.

     - **New** (`CTRL+N`): Creates a new blank program and opens the Editor Internal Window.